prymitive/kthxbye/README.md

 `-extend-by` tells kthxbye how much duration should be added to a silence when it's extended.
 Setting it to `10m` would tell kthxbye that exteding a silence would update it to expire 10 minutes from now.
+`-max-duration` can be used to limit maximum duration a silence can reach, if set to a non-zero value it will let kthxbye to extend silence duration only if total duration (from the initial start time to the current expiry time) is less than `-max-duration` value.

 By default kthxbye will wake up and inspect silences every minute, you can customize it by passing `-interval` flag.
 Setting it to `30s` would tell kthxbye to wake up every 30 seconds.

+It's recommended to run a single kthxbye instance per Alertmanager cluster.
+If there are multiple instances running there will be a risk of races when updating silences - two (or more) kthxbye instances might try to update the same silence and, because Alertmanager expires the silence that's being updated and creates a new silence with new values, it can cause updated silence to be forked into two new silences. kthxbye can tolerate some downtime, with default settings it only considers silences with less than 5 minutes left, which means that it only needs to run once during those 5 minutes to update such silence.
+This applies to each silence individually, and they are unlikely to expire in the same time, so in reality more than one execution per 5 minutes is required, but it means that small amount of downtime that might be needed to restart kthxbye on another k8s/mesos node (for cloud deployments) if the primary crashes is likely to be invisible to the user.